MEEDOO99/MEEDOO/Detailed-Rules-(draft).md

 Any content that violates the Discord Terms of Service (https://discordapp.com/terms) is prohibited.

 ### B7.
 Advertising
-Advertising one's website, discord server, or other service is prohibited.
-Sending someone a link to a server is only permissible if the user requested the link beforehand.
+Advertising is repeatedly posting a link to a chat group with the intent of garnering more members.
+Advertising is prohibited both on the server and in DMs, as it is against the Discord Terms of Service.
+The only time advertising in DMs is allowed is if the user receiving the message asked for the link beforehand.